 Feline respiratory disease complex includes those illnesses typified by rhinosinusitis, conjunctivitis, lacrimation, salivation, and oral ulcerations.
-The principal diseases, feline viral rhinotracheitis (FVR; feline herpesvirus type 1), feline calicivirus (FCV), Chlamydia felis, or combinations of these infections affect exotic as well as domestic species.
-Feline pneumonitis (Chlamydophila psittaci) and mycoplasmal infections appear to be of lesser importance.
+The principal diseases, feline viral rhinotracheitis (FVR; feline herpesvirus type 1 ), feline calicivirus (FCV), Chlamydia felis, Mycoplasma felis, or combinations of these infections, affect exotic as well as domestic species.
+Feline pneumonitis (Chlamydia psittaci) and mycoplasmal infections appear to be of lesser importance.
 Feline infectious peritonitis (see Feline Infectious Peritonitis) typically causes a more generalized condition but may cause signs of mild upper respiratory tract infection.

 FVR and caliciviruses are host-specific and pose no known human risk.
 Human conjunctivitis caused by the feline chlamydial agent has been reported.